 130 km North East of Port Elizabeth on the East Coast of South Africa, welcome to Cannon Rocks.

 Its borders are the coastal belt of the Addo Elephant National Park on the West side and Boknes village to the East.

 The story of the Cannons

 Two cannons from shipwrecks found along the stretch of beach have given the name to this quiet village.
 It is an accepted theory that at least one of the two cannons comes from the São João Baptista wreck of 1622.

 Colin Urquhart in his book “Algoa Bay In the Age of Sail” writes of how the São João Baptista had drifted within a short distance of land after 72 days naval battle with two Dutch East Indianmen, the Mauritius and the Wapen van Rotterdam and finally dropped anchor somewhere along the Cannon Rocks coastline 30 September 1622.
 After surviving a month ashore, the captain ordered the wreck to be burnt.
 As a result, the exact location of the wreck is not known.

 There are many stories of wrecks around Cannon Rocks as well as many artifacts scattered.

 Weather conditions can be extreme along this stretch of coastline.
-As a result the lashing winds can cover and uncover artifacts with the impossible task of identifying the original wreck it may have come from.
+As a result the strong winds and waves can cover and uncover and move artifacts with the difficult task of identifying the original wreck it may have come from.

 Prevailing winds change from winter Westerlies to summer Easterlies and it is no surprise to find one of the biggest shifting sand dune field in the southern hemisphere just West of Cannon Rocks.

 The whole area from Cape Padrone to Diaz cross is also full of middens.

 Middens are remnants left by the original migrating beach tribes now long gone.